What is the best way to surgically treat endometriosis?

 How do we preserve your anatomy through excision surgery?

-Many surgeons prefered method of surgical removal is through laser ablation or fulguration.
+Many surgeons preferred method of surgical removal is through laser ablation or fulguration.
 Both of these methods look to "destroy" endometriosis whether it is by means of laser beam irradiation or heat produced by high-frequency electric currents.
 However by conducting these type of destructive surgeries, the surgeon is not only not fully removing all endometriosis, but they are also jeopardizing surrounding healthy tissue.
-Also, by destroying the endometriosis scar tissue specimen, they lose the opportunity to formally confirm with pathology that the believed scar tissue does in fact contain endometrium tissue, thus confirming endometriosis.
+Also, by destroying the endometriosis scar tissue specimen, they lose the opportunity to formally confirm with pathology that the believed scar tissue does, in fact, contain endometrium tissue, thus confirming endometriosis.
 We believe that it is crucial to treat your body with the sensitivity and care it deserves, which includes providing our patients with a thorough and complete diagnosis along with treatment.
 Thus our expertise in excision surgery coupled with our strong sense of teamwork with the pathology lab, allows us to harmlessly remove all believed endometriosis lesions as well as confirm the proper diagnosis.

 What is the recovery time for endometriosis surgery?